-Armouring Description Used as a barrier between water flow and materials that are susceptible to erosion.
+Armouring and Riprap Description A rock lining used as a barrier between water flow and materials that are susceptible to erosion.
 Quarry rock and/or naturally occurring granular borrow material are used to protect underlying fine-grained material from scour and erosion.
-Installation Locations In areas of cuts and/or excavations and for installation of culverts, typically on exposed erodible slopes.
+Installation Locations In areas of cuts and/or excavations and on exposed erodible slopes i.e. on the upstream and downstream ends of culverts.
+May also be installed at locations where existing flows may cause erosion of the present surface materials, specifically where flows may become concentrated.
 Substitute Water diversion, berms, sumps and/or silt fencing may be used where armouring is not practical or where there is low risk of impacts to downstream receptors.
-Benefits Effective long term solution for preventing erosion and re-suspension of susceptible fine grained materials.
-Riprap Description A rock lining that can be installed along a ground surface or structure to prevent erosion of the underlying material and/or sediments.
-Installation Locations Along road and/or stream embankments and along the upstream and downstream ends of culverts.
-May also be installed at locations where existing flows may cause erosion of the present surface materials specifically where flows may become concentrated.
-Performance Issues/Limitations Potential limited material in various sizes available.
+Performance Issues/ Potential limited material in various sizes available.
+Limited suitability for certain higher Limitations slope grades.
+Benefits Materials are local and are an effective long term solution for preventing erosion and re-suspension of susceptible fine grained materials.
+They may also be installed over non-woven geotextile (see below) to provide additional protection.
+Gabion Baskets Gabion Baskets Description Metal wire baskets filled with rip rap are used for slope stabilization by armoring the existing bank where erosion is weakening the slope.
+Installation Locations Eroding slopes and embankments that require stabilization to stop erosion.
+Performance Requires a lot of manpower, material and equipment to fill and install each gabion Issues/Limitations basket.